sivad5712/Siva_D_Resume/README.md

 **Project:** Core Transformation & Cloud Modernization

-> Migrating legacy monolithic Java systems to cloud-native microservices on AWS/Azure using Spring Boot, Docker, and Kubernetes — with event-driven Kafka pipelines, IaC, and automated CI/CD for a member-facing digital banking platform.
+> Migrating legacy monolithic Java systems to cloud-native microservices on AWS/Azure using Spring Boot, Docker, and Kubernetes  with event-driven Kafka pipelines, IaC, and automated CI/CD for a memberfacing digital banking platform.

 - Architect and implement Spring Boot RESTful APIs for core banking services, ensuring seamless integration with legacy systems throughout the core transformation.
 - Lead cloud migration of microservices to AWS EKS / Kubernetes with auto-scaling, security groups, and high-availability configuration.